Roosevelt Elementary School

 - Overall Rank Highest overall rank (Top 1%)

-- Roosevelt Elementary School's student population of 332 students has stayed relatively flat over five school years.
+- Roosevelt Elementary School's student population of 312 students has declined by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-6|